Welfare

 Club Requirements: The following requirements must be followed by ALL visitors, members and attendees to Shrewsbury House who are there in connection with Royal Greenwich Fencing Club, and the following must be regarded as applying to ALL, infringements will result in immediate barring from the Club, and temporary or permanent suspension.

-• All visitors will need to comply with and support Shrewsbury House to implement their COVID-19 safety measures.
+• All visitors will need to comply with and support Shrewsbury House to implement their health safety measures.

-• ALL attendees, prior to travelling to the club, MUST CHECK that they are NOT SUFFERING from any of the SYMPTOMS of COVID-19; and only ATTEND if they can CONFIRM that THEY are FIT to participate in the session, in that they are not experiencing any symptoms of COVID-19.
+• ALL attendees, prior to travelling to the club, MUST CHECK that they are NOT SUFFERING from any SYMPTOMS of contagious respiratory illnesses such as COVID-19/Flu/Cold or other; and only ATTEND if they can CONFIRM that THEY are FIT to participate in the session, in that they are not experiencing any symptoms of the above communicable diseases.

 • All members must provide up to date contact information to the club.